 In May 2017, the Company amended its Term Loan, which reduces future interest payments on the Term Loan.
 Refer to Note 9, "Credit Agreements," to the condensed consolidated financial statements for further information.
-Other than the Term Loan amendment, there have been no material changes to our contractual obligations since the February 24, 2017 filing of our Annual Report on Form 10-K for the year ended December 31, 2016.
+In addition, in October 2017, we repaid \$90.0 million of the outstanding ABL Facility balance.
+Other than the Term Loan amendment and ABL principal payment, there have been no material changes to our contractual obligations since the February 24, 2017 filing of our Annual Report on Form 10-K for the year ended December 31, 2016.